AI & Emerging

 *

-* This function provides a comprehensive solution for user authentication,
+* Here's a comprehensive solution that handles user authentication

 */